vackosar/vackosar.github.io/_posts/2022-04-18-Understand-Large-Language-Models-like-ChatGPT.md

 ## Dream of a Talking Machine
-- Idea of a talking machine since 1700s, but not enough compute and computer science
+- Idea of a talking machine since 1700s, but weak computers and computer science
 - ChatGPT does almost what was predicted, but how?
 - How to instruct large language model to perform tasks?
 - How represent knowledge in computers?